-Object properties, Lines property sheet
+Object properties, Lines tab

-Note: This property sheet is available only for certain types of objects.
+Note: This tab is available only for certain types of objects.

-Use the Lines property sheet to modify the lines that encompass the object or its border lines.
+Use the Lines tab to modify the lines that encompass the object or its border lines.

 When applied to drawings, these settings affect the lines used to paint the object itself.
 When applied to other types of objects, the border lines surrounding the object are affected.